 Drinking alcohol does not interfere with Norimin.

-Norimin is a type of the combined contraceptive pill.
-It contains both progesterone and estrogen hormones whereas the mini pill only contains progesterone.
-The mini pill is suitable for most women who cannot take the combined pill, for example those with a history of blood clots, liver problems or breast cancer.
-The mini pill has less side effects associated with it but it can be less reliable and it cannot be used to control your period.
+Norimin is a type of combined contraceptive pill.
+It contains both a progestogen hormone and an oestrogen hormone whereas the mini pill only contains a progestogen hormone.
+The mini pill is suitable for most women, even those who cannot take the combined pill, for example, those with a history of blood clots, liver problems or breast cancer.
+The mini pill has fewer side effects associated with it but it can be less reliable and it cannot be used to control your period.

-There are 23 different types of the pill available in the UK.
+There are over 20 different types of combined pill available in the UK.
 It can take trying a few different ones to find the pill that works best for you.
 Some of the most common types of the combined pill are Microgynon, Ovranette, Cilest and Rigevidon.
-The mini pill is a good alternative for women who are sensitive to oestrogen as it only contains the progesterone hormone.
-Long term reversible Contraceptives provide greater convenience as you don't need to remember to take the pill everyday.
+The mini pill is a good alternative for women who are sensitive to oestrogen as it only contains the progestogen hormone.
+Long term reversible contraceptives provide greater convenience as you don't need to remember to take the pill every day.
 These options include the implant, injection and copper or hormonal coil.

 Norimin can be used to delay your period if it is due to arrive at an inconvenient time.
-This is simple to do, just skip the pill free week between packs and start your new one the day after finishing your current one.
-This means you will not have a period until the following month.
+This is simple to do, just skip the pill-free week between packs, and start your new one the day after finishing your current one.
+This means you will not have a bleed until the following month.

-Switching contraceptive pill is usually a straightforward process.
-In most cases you can simply stop taking your current pill and start Norimin the next day.
+Switching your contraceptive pill is usually a straightforward process.
+In most cases, you can simply finish the pack of your current pill and start Norimin the next day.
 Always check with your doctor or pharmacist before doing so as this advice may not apply to all types of the pill.
-For example, if you are switching from the progesterone only pill you may need to do this on the first day of your period.
+For example, if you are switching from the progestogen-only pill you may need to use an additional method of contraception for 7 days.

 While you should aim to take your pill at the same time each day, taking it late will not affect your contraception.
+If you are more than 12 hours late in taking your pill, follow the instructions above for “what should I do if I missed a pill?”
 If you regularly take your pill late then this can make it difficult to determine when you have missed a pill.
 Setting an alarm or reminder on your phone might help you to remember to take it.

 Normin may not work if you vomit within two hours of taking it.
-In this case, you should take another pill right away.
+In this case, you should take another pill right away if you are able to.
 This means that your cycle will be one day shorter than usual.
 If you continue to vomit then your contraception is likely to be affected.
 You should use condoms in addition to Norimin until you have felt better for 7 days.

-When you stop taking Norimin it usually takes a couple of months for your periods to return to normal as your body adjusts to the change.
+When you stop taking Norimin it may take a couple of months for your periods to return to normal as your body adjusts.
 However, it is possible to get pregnant as soon as you stop taking the pill.
 There is no definite time scale as fertility will be a different journey for every woman.
 While some women get pregnant in the first month, others may take six months or more.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers